al-mcintyre/proklift/README.md

 # proklift
-program to transfer genomic indices based on multiple genome alignments
+program to transfer genomic indices between species based on multiple genome alignment from Mauve (in xmfa format from gui)